Viridian Key insights summary

 - On the bottom left are companies with Adj E.V./2025 EBITDAR of under 7x and total liabilities to market cap under 2x.
 The group includes Vext, GTI, PLTH, Verano, and Cresco.
 Companies in this quadrant are right to consider stock repurchases or using cash in acquisitions.
 They can afford some additional debt and can take advantage of the ongoing dislocation in equity prices.

 - In the middle, between 2x and 5x total liabilities/market cap, we see Ascend, AYR, Jushi, and MariMed.
 Each of these has significant upside catalysts that could mitigate or exacerbate the excess leverage.
-For example, Jushi is levered to potential adult rec developments in Pennsylvania and Virginia, and AYR has significant Florida torque.
+However, several upside catalysts seem to be neutralized in the short run.
+Florida rec is indefinitely delayed, PA rec does not seem to be happening this year, and VA rec is probably on hold until 2026.

 - The fourth graph introduces the free cash flow adjusted current ratio liquidity measure into the mix.
 Companies with less than 1x on this measure will likely have to raise capital next year.
 Surprisingly, eight of the companies fall into this bucket (including Schwazze, not pictured).

 - The bottom left group, including Curaleaf, Verano, and Vireo, has low leverage but is below the critical 1x liquidity level.
-This suggests that Curaleaf and Verano should take advantage of the robust debt market to augment their liquidity.
+This suggests that Curaleaf and Verano should take advantage of the robust debt market to augment their liquidity (note that Curaleaf just did this).
 Vireo is a more challenging call.
 Their adjusted net debt/ EBITDAR is relatively high, which makes them an unlikely net debt issuer and suggests asset sales.

 - On the top left, we find companies with adequate liquidity and low market leverage, including both GTI and TerrAscend, due to their recent refinancings.

 - Companies in the lower middle-to-right generally have constrained liquidity and high leverage, a potentially dangerous combination in a capital-constrained environment.
-AYR has significant optionality based on the Florida vote.
-If things go the company’s way, they will probably have significantly lower market leverage, allowing for more financial flexibility.
 Cannabist’s liquidity is understated in the graph and is likely to be OK based on announced asset sales.
 4Front and Schwazze, despite making moves to restructure their debt, continue to have inadequate liquidity and excess leverage and should be watched carefully.
 We note that FFNT has no consensus on 2025 EBITDA estimates, but a full year of Illinois cultivation will probably make leverage look significantly better.

 - We continue to believe that at current levels, U.S. MSOs have enormous upside potential.
 The graph below shows the multiples reached after a number of past legislative/regulatory events.
 It makes clear that a doubling of prices is a reasonable assumption.
 We recommend a balanced portfolio that leans toward the companies in the top half of the Viridian Credit Tracker model ranking.

 - The Days to Trade Market Cap (DTTMC) series depicts the number of days it would take to trade the market cap of a stock or group of stocks.
-The current DTTMC of 882, a modest improvement from last week’s reading of 934, implies that an investor who acquired a 5% position in the stock, assuming he wanted to be less than 25% of the average daily dollar volume, would require 176 days to trade out of his position.
+The current DTTMC of 373, up from the election week spike of 265, implies that an investor who acquired a 5% position in the stock, assuming he wanted to be less than 25% of the average daily dollar volume, would require 75 days to trade out of his position.

 - GIVING CREDIT WHERE CREDIT IS DUE